EICapitan/Directory-Tree/README.md

 # Directory-diSplay (DS)

-Simple directory tree display application, created to make it easier to get information about a folder.
+A simple directory tree display application was created to make getting information about a folder easier.

 DS as the package is in the arch repository: [raw.githubusercontent.com](https://raw.githubusercontent.com/EICapitan/at-repository/master/x86_64/)